naomijub/wooridb/README.md

 The basic read operation.
 Its endpoint is `/wql/query`.

-To better understand the next sub-items, lets say the entity `my_entity_name` has the following values:
+To better understand the next sub-items, lets say the entity tree `my_entity_name` has the following values:
 ```rust
 {"my_entity_name": {
   48c7640e-9287-468a-a07c-2fb00da5eaed: {a: 123, b: 43.3, c: \"hello\", d: \"world\",},